Documentation

 Querying and filtering

-$gt,$gte,$lt,$lte— numeric and date comparisons$ne— not equal$in,$nin— match against a list$exists— field is present or not$regex— regular expression match
+$eq,$ne— equal / not equal$gt,$gte,$lt,$lte— numeric and date comparisons$in,$nin— match against a list$exists— field is present or not$regex— regular expression match (add$options: "i"for case-insensitive)$elemMatch— match an element inside an array field$and,$or,$nor,$not— combine conditions

 Sort with ?sort=name (ascending) or ?sort=-createdAt (descending).
 Combine multiple fields with commas: ?sort=status,-createdAt.